 Rebeca starts her formation at the "Carmen Amaya Flamenco cultural academy" in Madrid, with her first maestra, Dolores Jiménez, with whom she acquired her first notions of Flamenco, Classical Spanish Dance and Ballet.

-Her training continues at the world renowned "Centro de Arte Flamenco y Danza Española Amor de Dios" in Madrid, and later at "Escuela Mayor de Danza" in Madrid, and at Úrsula and Tamara López "Flamenco Danza" school in Seville.
+Her training continues at the world renowned "Centro de Arte Flamenco y Danza Española Amor de Dios" in Madrid, and later at "Escuela Mayor de Danza" in Madrid, CAD and at Úrsula and Tamara López "Flamenco Danza" school in Seville.
 Recently, she also studies contemporary dancer with master Manuela Nogales.
 Her most influential masters are La Tati, Merche Esmeralda, El Güito, Javier Latorre, Carmela Greco, Belén Fernández, La Truco, Alejandro Granados, Miguel Cañas, Adela Campallo among others.

 At the age of 19 years old, she starts her professional career.
 For 4 years she lives, performs and teaches the art of flamenco in the UK while completing her university studies, which leads her to create, direct and choreograph the “Nottingham Flamenquitas” group, as well as collaborate in different dance styles such as tap, contemporary and bollywood dance.